ImBeCiliC/BuehlerApp/README.md

 ## Algorithm Description

-**PROOF READ**

-After multiple ideas I decided to go with the simplest possible solution.
-The main idea behind that was the fact that we had to process the photo on the phone and we don't send the data to the cloud.
+After multiple ideas I decided to go with the simplest (reliability and implementation time) possible solution.
+The app had to process the photo on the phone without sending the data to the cloud.

-Moreover, we were processing regular pattern (circles) and the there was necessity to use anything sophisticated.

-Therefore, we use this simple algorithm which involves only thresholding and morphological operations.
+Therefore, we use the following algorithm which involves only thresholding and morphological operations.

 - Take a picture.
-- Take a third of it to speedup the calculations.
+- Take a central third of the image to speedup the calculations.
-- Threshold it.
-Since the pictures are taken under the same conditions the threshold value can be constant.
+- Threshold the part of the image (since the pictures are taken under the same conditions the threshold value can be constant).
-- Apply morphological operations.
-Dilate and Erode.
-To get rid of separate (detached) pixels.
+- Apply morphological operations – dilate and erode – to get rid of the detached pixels.
-- Look for all blobs that are in the image.
+- Find all blobs in the image.
-- Go through the image and check that the blobs have reasonable size – not too small for the wholes.
+- Check that the blobs have reasonable size – not too small (big) for the wholes.
-- After we count the holes in the given image we count the number of all holes in the pellet mill die using the formula:
+- Count the number of all holes in the pellet mill die using the formula:

-\\[N_{total} = 2 \pi / arc_length \cdot N_arc \\]
+$$ N_{total} = \frac{2 \pi}{l} \cdot N_{arc} \text{, where} $$

-where $$arc_length$$ is the length of the arc provided by user and $$N_arc$$ is the number of wholes corresponding to the given arc length.
+$l$ is the length of the arc provided by user;
+$N_{arc}$ is the number of wholes corresponding to the given arc length.

 ## Application Description